 - If applying for UAlbany assistantships or fellowships, complete and submit a Graduate Assistantship/Fellowship Application.

-- Since proven English proficiency is required to ensure success in UAlbany’s graduate programs, the TOEFL, the IELTS, or the PTE Academic exam is required for students whose native language is not English.
+- Since proven English proficiency is required to ensure success in UAlbany’s graduate programs, the TOEFL, the IELTS, the PTE Academic exam, or the Duolingo English Test is required.

-- An English proficiency test score is not required for students who submit official transcripts showing the successful completion (B or better average) of at least two full-time semesters of academic courses (not including English language preparatory programs) at a college or university in countries where English is the dominant language.
-Waiver of the score submission requirement is subject to review by the Office of Graduate Admissions.
+- Applicants who submit official transcripts showing the successful completion of at least 4 full-time semesters within a 4-year frame time (B or better average not including English language preparatory programs) at a college or university in countries where English is the official language can have the English Language Proficiency score waived.
+Waiver is subject to evaluation by the Graduate School.

 - Students applying for non-certification TESOL master's program can have the English proficiency test score requirement waived if the applicant submits official transcripts showing the successful completion of 3 years of study in a degree program at a college or university in the U.S. and maintained a B or better average.

 - The University at Albany reserves the right to request proof of English proficiency on a case by case basis.